tykeal/homeassistant-rental-control/README.md

 -   Calendars can have their own timezone definition that is separate from the Home Assitant instance itself.
 This is useful for managing properties that are in a different timezone from where Home Assistant is
 -   Events can have a custom prefix added to them to help differentiate between entities if more than one calendar is being tracked in an instance
+-   Forcing a calendar refresh is currently possible by submitting a configuration change

 ## Planned features